laravel-enso/documents/README.md

 2. Run migrations.

 3. Publish the config file with `php artisan vendor:publish --tag=documents-config`.
-Define the 'model' => 'App\Model' mapping in the config/documents.php file.
+Define the 'model' => 'App\Model' mapping in the `config/documents.php` file.

-4. Publish the vue component with `php artisan vendor:publish --tag=documents-component`.
+4. Publish the VueJS component with `php artisan vendor:publish --tag=documents-component`.

-4. Include the vue-component in your app.js.
+4. Include the VueJS component in your `app.js`.
 Compile.

 5. Add `use Documentable` in the Model that need documents and import the trait.
 This way you can call the $model->documents relationship.